Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 Unfortunately this ‘watch’ phone still is unable to display the time continuously when in stand-by, so it still is a lousy watch.
 However, the time display pops up almost instantaneously when pressing a button, and is very large.
 So it is definitely an improvement upon the Nova, which needed about two seconds to wake up from sleep, and displayed a small clock on its small screen.
 However, the screen is less bright than the Nova's, hard to read in bright conditions and pretty much unreadable in direct sunlight.
 The clock also lacks a date display (you need to unlock the screen to see the date).
 Another step back from the Nova is that the clock immediately stops ticking upon removal of the battery.
 This means if you remove the battery for two minutes, the clock will lag two minutes behind, and the date risks being reset.
 Not a big deal if you always remember to check the time after having removed the battery or if you enable auto updating of time&date, but an extra capacitor could have avoided this.

-Telescopic stylusThe strap is quite stiff and not easy to open and close.
+The strap is quite stiff and not easy to open and close.
 It seems to be real leather as indicated (at least the underside), but it doesn't look as if it will really last long.
 However, replacing the strap is problematic to say the least as you can read in the ‘Hacking’ section.
 As with the Nova, a tiny telescopic stylus is built into the band, and this one is slightly longer when fully extended.

 Making calls

-Now, coming back to the issue of making and answering calls.
-When looking at the photos, you may wonder if it is at all possible to make a phone call without any kind of headset due to the apparent lack of a loudspeaker and microphone.
+Coming back to the issue of making and answering calls: when looking at the photos, you may wonder if it is at all possible to make a phone call without any kind of headset due to the apparent lack of a loudspeaker and microphone.
 I also was unsure about this, and ordering it was a bit of a gamble given my reluctance to have to rely on a headset.
 But no (immediate) worries: there is an actual loudspeaker on the left side, and a microphone at the bottom where the strap connects to the phone.
 The loudspeaker is not very loud in normal mode, but can be switched to ‘hands-free’ which makes it more than loud enough to use the watch as a normal phone in a noisy environment.
 This means that initiating calls yourself is not problematic despite the cumbersome strap, because you have ample time to open it carefully and slowly, and then use the watch as an (admittedly funny looking) hand-held phone.

 However, answering calls is a different story.
 What are your options?
 First, opening the strap so you can use it as a regular phone is problematic because I am certain that no caller will be patient enough to wait until you are done fumbling with the clasp and stiff strap.
 Next, holding your wrist against your ear will cause cramp in your arm in no time and will get you very weird looks from bystanders, so nobody will want to do this.
 Next, the hands-free setting does allow to hear the caller without making funny movements, but is only feasible in silent environments with no people around you that you don't want to annoy or share your entire conversation with.
 There is also the option to use the wired headset, but it will require as much time as opening the strap to fumble open the tiny I/O port on the phone, untangle the headset's wires and plug it in.
 The only practical option is a Bluetooth headset and always enabling BT, which will eat away from the battery life.
 There is another option as discussed in the ‘hacking’ section, but it is not for everyone.